-This edition was published by Del Rey Books on September 4, 2012 and has 65 pages.
+This urban fantasy that was published by Del Rey Books on September 4, 2012 and has 65 pages.

 A short story, 4.5, in the Iron Druid Chronicles urban fantasy series.
 The focus is on the Morrigan and Atticus.